 - Handling your iPhone is important for keeping it in good condition and avoiding costly repairs.

 - Backing up your data is important for protecting your important files, photos, and other information stored on your iPhone.
-If you want to indulge in backing up your files to other external devices, you can click this link.

 Frequently Asked Questions